- Marjorie van Elven |

 Will we, though?
 The million dollar question is whether product drops will continue to be successful in the long run, or the fabricated newness and scarcity will, too, get old -- ironically enough.
 For Venturi, there’s no doubt about it: “sooner or later, consumers get tired of everything: this is the driver of change and fashion is about change.”

-Roncha is not so sure about it.
+Roncha is not so sure about that.
 She thinks this sales tactic will not go away anytime soon.
-“It will evolve, as everything does,” Radclyffe-Thomas, her colleague at the London College of Fashion, gives some examples of how drop culture will change: “one way the drops are changing is how consumers themselves are strategizing to be successful getting hold of the goods, so you see people paying others to line up for them outside stores, or even using bots online to make sure they’re not left empty-handed.
+“It will evolve, as everything does”.
+Radclyffe-Thomas, her colleague at the London College of Fashion, gives some examples of how drop culture will change: “one way the drops are changing is how consumers themselves are strategizing to be successful getting hold of the goods, so you see people paying others to line up for them outside stores, or even using bots online to make sure they’re not left empty-handed.
 Maybe that will become the new status symbol?
 Being 'too cool to queue?'”

 Regardless of what happens to drop culture, one thing is certain: brands will continue to be challenged to find new ways to grab consumers’ attention and keep their customers excited.